 “It was our own event and we were running around, you don't have time to get on and see if people have been posting and check that influencers had delivered against promises,” says Walravens.
 “It was one place to see where that's all happening in real-time and then to be able to go back and analyse it afterwards.”

 And with this bank of user-generated-content now their fingertips, brands have also started to eke more value from their investments.

-Simba has started to ask both its influencers and regular users if they can use the content that’s downloaded as a paid-for advert with the belief that people will be more inclined to view it if it doesn’t “look” like an overly-polished ad.
+Simba now asks both its influencers and regular users if they can use the content that’s downloaded as a paid-for advert with the belief that people will be more inclined to view it if it doesn’t “look” like an overly-polished ad.

 “People react a lot better to UGC content in Stories.
 If we have the permission, we use it on our own Stories account and sometimes put paid media spend behind it.
 We’re seeing a really good click-through-rate,” adds Holloway.

 In the midst of a crackdown on how transparent brands and being when it comes to influencer marketing, Zalando reveals it’s also using it to ensure posts are being tagged adequately.